dhthwy/r/README.md

 # r

+"
+= not anti-social.
+I just haven't found anyone who isn't a jerk.
+So that's why so many preference people with college degrees.
+But their premise 'they must've learned to use brain over ass 'cause college' is wrong on so many facets.

-"option a) squander on people who don't value you.
+option a) squander on people who don't value you.

 option b) party with strangers - they may not value you but at least you get to party.